Important Facts on Fertility and Pregnancy

 Myomectomy and Fertility

 Myomectomy is a common treatment for uterine fibroids.
 It involves surgical removal of the fibroids from the uterus.
 Myomectomy can be performed in several ways, depending on the number, size, and location of your fibroids.
+This is not ideal for someone with numerous (10+) fibroids as each fibroid requires a separate incision of the uterus.
+Too many incisions will result in life threatening blood loss and loss of the uterus if it cannot be repaired.
+Patients with numerous fibroids who undergo myomectomy can have persistent fertility issues as a number of fibroids are left behind.

 Some patients with smaller and fewer fibroids may be candidates for laparoscopic (minimally-invasive) myomectomy, but many women require open abdominal surgery.